autodl-community/autodl-irssi/README.txt

 This is an auto downloader for Irssi.
-It's a port of the ChatZilla auto downloader (autodl-cz) and has all of autodl-cz's features except scripting isn't supported, and there's no easy to use GUI. :) There's a program to convert autodl-cz's options file to a file understandable by autodl-irssi.
+It's a port of the ChatZilla auto downloader (autodl-cz) and has all of autodl-cz's features except scripting isn't supported.
+There's a program to convert autodl-cz's options file to a file understandable by autodl-irssi.

 Features:
 [*] Supports lots of trackers